swift-develop/cs404.1-1/program3.md

 Program 3
 ---------
-In this assignment, you will implement and make improvements to some mergesort and quicksort
+In this assignment, you will implement and make improvements to various sorting algorithms.

 Before beginning on this assignment, make sure to read the abstract `Sort` class in `java/src/edu/berkeley/cs/sort/Sort.java`.
 Within this file, there are some already implemented